 4 fundamental things I need to plan my travels around in order to be able to observe my religion and have fun around the world.

-This is the biggest difference we have from any other traveller.
-You can’t imagine how many hours I have spent thinking when is the best time and place to pray.
-I have prayed in so many “weird” and wonderful public places, airport lounges, train station corners and my all time classic, changing rooms!
+This is the biggest difference we have from any other traveler.
+You can’t imagine how many hours I have spent thinking about when is the best time and place to pray.
+I have prayed in so many “weird” and wonderful public places, airport lounges, train station corners, and my all time classic, changing rooms!
 The first time I prayed in public I was so scared and embarrassed especially as I didn’t know the reaction of people.
 Thank God so far all have been very polite and nice.

-Islam is an easy religion and it doesn’t put undue pressure on people, contrary to what we might think or the what the media shows.
+Islam is an easy religion and it doesn’t put undue pressure on people, contrary to what we might think or what the media shows.
 Muslims are required to pray five times a day during specific times that cannot be missed however when we travel we can combine and shorten these prayers.
-So when I am travelling to a place I have to think what time I will leave and what time I have left to pray my prayers.
-As travellers we are allowed to combine our lunch and afternoon prayers together as well as our evening and night prayers.
+So when I am traveling to a place I have to think about what time I will leave and what time I have left to pray my prayers.
+As travelers, we are allowed to combine our lunch and afternoon prayers together as well as our evening and night prayers.
 This does give us enough time to be able to explore the areas we are visiting.

 Though I always schedule my prayer times and estimate what time I will need to be back in my hotel or if there will be a place to pray.
-Usually I prefer to go out early morning so then I will have until the afternoon to be back relax and pray.
-I know for some people it can seem extremely strange to accommodate your travels or schedule with regards to prayers but for Muslims it is a joy.
-Kind of going through the same process when you have a child and you have to schedule around them.
+Usually, I prefer to go out early morning so then I will have until the afternoon to be back relax and pray.
+I know for some people it can seem extremely strange to accommodate your travels or schedule with regards to prayers but for Muslims, it is a joy.
+Kind of goes through the same process when you have a child and you have to schedule around them.
 I really don’t want to miss my prayers because I was out there exploring and I owe this exploration to my Lord for giving me the means and ability to do so.
 The prayers are a form of Gratitude or Rent you have to pay. 🙂

 Time of the Year

 So usually we do not travel during this month of the year.
 We can travel before or after or even during if we visit family but i think the majority of Muslims will not plan holidays during this month.
 That would defeat the whole purpose of Ramadan which is to reflect and connect with God rather than sightsee all day.

 I am happy to pray around airports, streets, hotel rooms and circle around myself to find my prayer direction, because it is not enough to just turn my compass on.
-As muslims we believe that on the day of Judgment the earth and the places you have prayed will be a witnesses for you that you have been there and prayed to your Lord.
+As Muslims, we believe that on the day of Judgment the earth and the places you have prayed will be witnesses for you that you have been there and prayed to your Lord.